How to remove mold from underneath the kitchen sink

 Mold can vary from being an irritant to being downright toxic, so if the infestation underneath the kitchen sink is large, then it will be better to call in a mold removal company.

 If the mold growth is not too significant, then it’s okay if you take care of if yourself.
-You will, however, need the proper safety equipment such as a pair of gloves and an N-95 respirator mask.
+You will, however, need the proper safety equipment such as a pair of gloves and a quality respirator mask.

 You will also need a cleaning solution that will kill the mold and disinfect the surface areas.
 There are many products and even household ingredients that can do this, but for this example, we will use a combination of vinegar and baking soda.